Chrome privacy settings on Android: Tight level

 Delete saved passwords and disable automatic login

-When you sign in to a website, Google Chrome prompts you to save your password.
+When you sign in to a website, the browser prompts you to save your password.
 This allows it to fill in your login credentials for you next time.
 However, if someone gets their hands on your phone, they'll be able to sign in to any of your accounts that has a password saved in Chrome.
 To rule out this possibility, disable autofill and delete your passwords from the browser.

 1. Tap the three dots in the upper right corner of the screen;